corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node/component-topology.md

 The Corda firewall is a CorDapp-level firewall and protocol break on all internet-facing endpoints.
 The firewall is made up of two components: the float and the bridge.
 The float handles inbound connections, while the bridge handles outbound connections.

 The float safeguards the node by acting as the point of contact for all other parties.
-The float exposes a port and an address that can be connected to by other parties on the network.
+The float exposes a port and an address, which other parties on the network can connect to.
 When other parties connect to the float, the float bundles their messages and transmits them to the bridge across an internal firewall.

 The bridge is the internal component of the firewall.
 It initiates all connections to the float, and runs health checks on the message bundles it receives before adding them to the node's Artemis queue.